7. Additional Literature Examples

 Gain spectra showing gain due to photoelastic effect, gain due to moving boundary effect, and total gain.

-This example (simo-lit_08-Kittlaus-NatComm_2017.py), also from the Yale group, examines intermode forward Brillouin scattering in silicon.
+This example (sim-lit_08-Kittlaus-NatComm_2017.py), also from the Yale group, examines intermode forward Brillouin scattering in silicon.

 Fundamental (symmetric TE-like) optical mode fields.